Lua: Tables

 Using a hash map to emulate an array is normally slower than using an actual array; however, Lua tables are optimized for use as arrays to help avoid this issue.

 Metatables

-Extensible semantics is a key feature of Lua, and the metatable concept allows powerful customization of tables.
+Extensible semantics is a key feature of Lua, and the metatable allows powerful customization of tables.
 The following example demonstrates an "infinite" table.
 For any n, fibs[n] will give the n-th Fibonacci number using dynamic programming and memoization.

 fibs = { 1, 1 } -- Initial values for fibs[1] and fibs[2].